Autoresearch for agent harnesses

 But I started looking more closely, and realized what the meta-agent was mostly doing: writing skill files with specific instructions to get tasks to pass.
 It wrote a skill file called text-replacement.md that contained the exact strings and exact cell ranges from one specific task.

 In another instance, the meta-agent wrote a skill called force-excel-errors.md - a skill that literally instructs the inner agent to create spreadsheets that have errors in them.
-I dug into that one and realized the problem wasn't just overfitting - there were issues with the test suite - some of the ground truth answers were incorrect.
+Looking closer, I realized the problem wasn't just overfitting - there were issues with the test suite - some of the ground truth answers were incorrect.
 The meta-agent was optimizing toward a broken target.

-After 14 hours and 17 experiments, it never improved the score.
+After 14 hours and 17 experiments, it did not improve the score once.
 The meta-agent tried prompt tweaks, skill files, tools, and extensions.
 Most changes caused regressions from the baseline 68% score.

 It's possible that with more iterations, the agent could have made a breakthrough.
-Seventeen experiments isn't a lot, especially compared to Karpathy's autoresearch which runs 100+ overnight.
-Perhaps if the agent had kept going it would have tried more radical approaches - searched the web for latest research, experimented with fundamentally different architectures.
+Seventeen experiments isn't a lot, especially compared to Karpathy's setup, which ran 100+ in a single night.
+Perhaps if the meta-agent had kept going it would have tried more radical approaches - searched the web for latest research, experimented with fundamentally different architectures.
 But given that each experiment took about 50 minutes, and each one consumed a non-trivial amount of tokens across 25 separate agent runs, I stopped it there.

-I may have gotten better results by giving it specific things to try e.g. suggesting strategies like adding a linter or having the inner agent run tests before submitting patches.
+I may have gotten better results by giving it specific things to try, e.g. adding a linter or having the inner agent run tests before submitting patches.
 But I chose not to because my hope was that the meta-agent would learn from its mistakes.

-In retrospect, coding is probably the wrong domain for this - it's what these models are most heavily optimized for.
+In retrospect, coding may have been the wrong domain for this - it's what Claude is optimized for.
 There's less room for harness tweaks to matter.
 The meta-agent came to the same conclusion after its 17th straight failed experiment: "Baseline 0.68 is optimal and represents the agent's natural capability ceiling.
 ALL interventions degrade performance."

 Code and results are available at github.com/nvonpentz/meta-agent.